dbartumeu/atomic-ui/src/lib/core/at-media/README.md

 component life-cycle hook provided by the `OnDestroy` interface.

-then in your template you can do something like this:<br>
+And in your template you can do something like this:<br>
 **my.component.html:**
 ```html
 <div *ngIf="isSmallScreen"